michael-small/Co-Challenge/README.md

 That starts the client and server [concurrently](https://www.npmjs.com/package/concurrently).
 Additionally, the server runs with [nodemon](https://www.npmjs.com/package/nodemon),so it can update while running if a server file changes.

+### Making PR's

+PRs while in development should go into the `development` branch. `development` is an acceptable place to rush in PRs that are not fully QA'd.
+I can't really review my own PRs, other than perhaps if I slept on them.
+And though I am attempting to have a structured, methodical and professional approach to making this project, this project is ultimately something I need to produce as quick as possible so I can return to my ongoing work on my family's *already lucrative* [estate sale site](https://github.com/michael-small/Eds-Garage-Sale) and the [learning program demo](https://github.com/michael-small/Witty) that I am making for a family friend's business.

 ### Docs